redislabs-training/ru201/README.md

-# RU201 Scripts
+# Redis University RU201, RediSearch

+## Introduction

+This is the sample data for RU201, [RediSearch](https://university.redislabs.com/courses/ru201/) at [Redis University](https://university.redislabs.com/).

-## Install
+## Setup

+### Redis

+* You will need to [download and install Redis](https://redis.io/download).
+Use version 5.0.3 or higher.
+* You will also need to [download and install RediSearch](https://oss.redislabs.com/redisearch/Quick_Start/).
+Use version 1.4.2 or higher.

+### Node.js

-To install the script you'll need `npm` and Node.js 8.11+.
+To install the script that loads the sample data into RediSearch, you'll need `npm` and Node.js 8.11+.
 To get the dependencies use:

 ```
 $ npm install